Convoy of Russian peacekeepers passes freely along Azerbaijan's Lachin-Khankendi road (PHOTO)

-SHUSHA, Azerbaijan, January 27.
-A convoy of 12 supply vehicles and one passenger car of Russian peacekeepers [temporarily deployed near Azerbaijan's Shusha] has driven along the Lachin-Khankendi road, passing near Shusha, without any incidents, Trend reports from the scene.
+SHUSHA, Azerbaijan, January 30.
+A convoy of 26 vehicles of Russian peacekeepers [temporarily deployed near Azerbaijan’s Shusha] has driven along the Lachin-Khankendi road, passing near Shusha, without any issues, Trend reports from the scene.

 Previously, following the talks with the Russian peacekeepers' command on December 3 and 7, 2022, a group of experts from the Ministry of Ecology and Natural Resources, the State Property Service under the Ministry of Economy, and AzerGold CJSC were going to begin preliminary monitoring of the illicit mineral resource exploitation, as well as emerging environmental implications on Azerbaijani lands, where the Russian peacekeepers are temporarily deployed, on December 10, 2022.